What is the difference between rhinoplasty for men and rhinoplasty for women?

 When can I resume sports after rhinoplasty?

-Although Dr. White is extremely delicate in his rhinoplasty procedures, your nose still needs time to heal and recover.
+Although Dr. White is extremely delicate in his male rhinoplasty procedures, your nose still needs time to heal and recover.
 Please refrain from running for two weeks and from contact sports for six weeks.
 This will help you to attain the best results after your procedure.

 When will the swelling go down after rhinoplasty?